Equivariant operational Chow rings of T-linear schemes: Definitions and basic properties

 \begin{proof} Recall that $X^H$ is the largest closed subscheme of $X$ on which $H$ acts trivially.
 In other words, the ideal $I$ of $X^H$ is the smallest $H$-stable ideal of $k[X]$ such that $H$ acts trivially on the quotient $k[X]/I$.
 So $I$ is $T$-stable and hence the direct sum of its $T$-eigenspaces.
 Moreover, if $f \in k[X]$ is a $T$-eigenvector of weight $\chi$ which restricts non-trivially to $H$, then $f \in I$.
 Indeed, let $\overline{f}$ be the image of $f$ in $k[X]/I$.
 Notice that $\overline{f}$ is a $T$-eigenvector of the same weight $\chi$ as $f$.
 Since $H$ acts trivially on $k[X]/I$, we obtain the identity $\overline{f}=h\cdot \overline{f}=\chi(h)\overline{f}$, valid for all $h\in H$.
 Nevertheless, there exists $h_0\in H$ such that $\chi(h_0)\neq 1$, by our assumption on $\chi$.
 Substituting this information into the above identity yields $\overline{f}=0$, equivalently, $f\in I$.
 Thus, $I$ contains the ideal $J$ generated by all such functions $f$.
 But $k[X]/J$ is a trivial $H$-module by construction, and hence $I = J$ by minimality. \end{proof}

-\begin{proof}[Proof of Proposition \ref{genloc.prop}] In virtue of Lemma \ref{technical.lem}, our proof is an adaptation, almost word for word, of Brion's proof of \cite[Corollary 2.3.2]{bri:eqchow}.
-So we provide only a sketch of the crucial points.
-First, assume that $X$ is locally linearizable.
-From Theorem \ref{Tequiv.thm} we know that $A^T_*(X)$ is generated by the classes of $T$-invariant subvarieties $Y\subset X$.
-Moreover, by assumption, $X$ is a finite union of $T$-stable affine open subsets $X_i$.
-Now Lemma \ref{technical.lem} implies that the ideal of each fixed point subscheme $X^H_i$ is generated by all regular functions on $X_i$ which are eigenvectors of $T$ with a weight that restricts non-trivially to $H$.
-We can choose a finite set of such generators $(f_{ij})$, with respective weights $\chi_{ij}$.
+\begin{proof}[Proof of Proposition \ref{genloc.prop}] In virtue of Lemma \ref{technical.lem}, the proof is an easy adaptation of Brion's proof of \cite[Corollary 2.3.2]{bri:eqchow}, so we provide only a sketch of the crucial points.
+First, assume that $X$ is locally linearizable, i.e. $X$ is a finite union of $T$-stable affine open subsets $X_i$.
+Lemma \ref{technical.lem} implies that the ideal of each fixed point subscheme $X^H_i$ is generated by all regular functions on $X_i$ which are eigenvectors of $T$ with a weight that restricts non-trivially to $H$.
+Choose a finite set of such generators $(f_{ij})$, with respective weights $\chi_{ij}$.
+From Theorem \ref{Tequiv.thm} we know that the $S$-module $A^T_*(X)$ is generated by the classes of $T$-invariant subvarieties of $X$.
 Now let $Y\subset X$ be a $T$-invariant subvariety of positive dimension.
 If $Y$ is not fixed pointwise by $H$, then one of the $f_{ij}$ defines a non-zero rational function on $Y$.
 Then, in the Chow group, we have $\chi_{ij}[Y]=[{\rm div}_Y{f_{ij}}]$.
 So after inverting $\chi_{ij}$, we get $[Y]=\chi_{ij}^{-1}[{\rm div}_Y{f_{ij}}]$.
 Arguing by induction on the dimension of $Y$, we obtain that $i_*$ becomes surjective after inverting the $\chi_{ij}$'s.
-A similar argument, using these $\chi_{ij}$'s in Brion's proof of \cite[Corollary 2.3.2]{bri:eqchow}, shows that $i^*$ is injective after localization.
+A similar argument, using these $\chi_{ij}$'s in the proof of \cite[Corollary 2.3.2]{bri:eqchow}, shows that $i^*$ is injective after localization.

-Finally, if $X$ is not locally linearizable, let $\pi:\tilde{X}\to X$ be the disjoint union of the normalizations of the irreducible components of $X$.
-Then $\pi$ is an equivariant birational envelope.
+Finally, if $X$ is not locally linearizable, choose an equivariant birational envelope $\pi:\tilde{X}\to X$, where $\tilde{X}$ is normal (and possibly not irreducible).
 Let $U\subset X$ be the open subset where $\pi$ is an isomorphism.
 Set $Z=X\setminus U$ and $E=\pi^{-1}(Z)$.
 Then, by \cite[Lemma 2]{f:sph} and \cite[Lemma 7.2]{eg:cycles}, there is a commutative diagram

 Observe that $E$ and $Z$ have strictly smaller dimension than $X$.
 Moreover, $E$ and $\tilde{X}$ are locally linearizable.
 Applying Noetherian induction and the previous part of the proof, we get that the first two left vertical maps become isomorphisms after localization; hence so does the third one. \end{proof}